Skip to main content

 We’re here when you need us

-If you’ve been injured in a amputation injury incident in Taylor, you need an experienced amputation injury attorney who understands both the law and the local landscape.
-As a trusted amputation injury law firm serving Taylor and the surrounding area, Medina & Medina represents clients throughout Central Texas and is familiar with the Williamson County court system.
-Our Taylor amputation injury lawyers offer free consultations and charge no fee unless we win your case.
+If you’ve been injured in a amputation injury incident in Taylor, you need an attorney who understands both the law and the local landscape.
+Medina & Medina represents clients throughout Central Texas and is familiar with the Williamson County court system.
+Our Taylor team offers free consultations and charges no fee unless we win your case.

 Compensation for Amputation Injury Victims in Taylor